William J. Ruane

 Ruane founded his own investment firm, Ruane Cunniff, with partner Rick Cunniff in 1970, and the same year they launched their flagship Sequoia Fund.
 Ruane's firm was renamed Ruane, Cunniff, and Goldfarb in 2004, when Robert Goldfarb became president.
 In 2008, the Sequoia Fund announced it would open its fund to new investors for the first time since 1982.

 In 1992 he adopted a block in the Harlem neighborhood of New York City, committed to make it a better place, renovating buildings and establishing clinics and community service programs.
 Ruane gave every child on the block a scholarship to a Catholic school.
 He also funded programs at public schools and schools on Indian reservations, and contributed to mental health causes.

 Death

-He died at Memorial Sloan-Kettering Cancer Center in Manhattan, aged 79 (several weeks before his 80th birthday) of lung cancer.
+He died at Memorial Sloan-Kettering Cancer Center in Manhattan, aged 79, of lung cancer.

 Personal life

 William J. Ruane resided in Manhattan and Washington, Connecticut.
-He was married twice his first wife predeceased him his second wife to whom he was married at the time of his death was Joy.
-He had offspring his sons were William Jr., who lived in Cambridge, Massachusetts, and Thomas, of Washington, Connecticut.; his daughters were Elizabeth "Lili" Ruane, of Burlington, Vermont, and Paige Ruane, of New York City; he had a sibling, Patricia Lowry, of Kihei, Maui, Hawaii.
+He was married twice.
+His first wife predeceased him.
+His second wife, to whom he was married at the time of his death, was Joy.
+He had four offspring: his sons were William Jr., who lived in Cambridge, Massachusetts, and Thomas, of Washington, Connecticut.; his daughters were Elizabeth "Lili" Ruane, of Burlington, Vermont, and Paige Ruane, of New York City; he had a sibling, Patricia Lowry, of Kihei, Maui, Hawaii.